 5.5 Payment Disputes.
 GRENE ROBOTICS will not exercise its rights under the “Overdue Charges” or “Suspension of Service and Acceleration” section above if Customer is disputing the applicable charges reasonably and in good faith and is cooperating diligently to resolve the dispute.

 5.6 Taxes.
 GRENE ROBOTICS's fees do not include any taxes, levies, duties or similar governmental assessments of any nature, including, for example, value-added, sales, use or withholding taxes, assessable by any jurisdiction whatsoever (collectively, “Taxes”).
 Customer is responsible for paying all Taxes associated with its purchases hereunder.
 If GRENE ROBOTICS has the legal obligation to pay or collect Taxes for which Customer is responsible under this section, GRENE ROBOTICS will invoice Customer and Customer will pay that amount unless Customer provides GRENE ROBOTICS with a valid tax exemption certificate authorized by the appropriate taxing authority.
 For clarity, GRENE ROBOTICS is solely responsible for taxes assessable against it based on its income, property and employees.
+(Legal to verify whether this line is required in the Indian context)

 6. PROPRIETARY RIGHTS AND LICENSES